M-ZubairAhmed/mattermost-plugin-netlify/README.md

   <h5 align="center"><i>A two way integration plugin between Mattermost and Netlify.</i></h5>
 </p>

-Note : *Currently unstable due to active development, should be used for testing purpose only*.

 ## Table of content
 - [Installation](#installation)
 - [Setting up](#setting-up)